Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Jet definition

 In the previous sections, we were always concerned with partonic scattering amplitudes, hiding any hadronic physics inside the nonperturbative CGC averages over the Wilson lines.
 The aim of this work, however, is to compute the NLO \emph{dijet} photoproduction cross section, not the diquark one, which implies that at a certain point we need to quantify what we mean by a jet.

-At leading order, transforming the $\gamma A\to q\bar{q}X$ cross section to the $\gamma A\to\mathrm{dijet}\,X$ one is trivial and done by simply identifying the quark and antiquark partonic momenta $\vec{p}_{1}$ and $\vec{p}_{2}$ with the jet momenta $\vec{p}_{j1}$ and $\vec{p}_{j2}$.
+At leading order, transforming the $\gamma A\to q\bar{q}X$ cross section to the $\gamma A\to\mathrm{dijet}X$ one is trivial and done by simply identifying the quark and antiquark partonic momenta $\vec{p}_{1}$ and $\vec{p}_{2}$ with the jet momenta $\vec{p}_{j1}$ and $\vec{p}_{j2}$.
 This same trivial identification can be done for the virtual NLO contributions to the cross section.
 It is implicitly assumed that the outgoing momenta are sufficiently separated to prevent the quark and antiquark being grouped within the same jet.

 For the real NLO corrections, the situation is different.
 In this case, two steps are needed to go from the tree-level $\gamma A\to q\bar{q}gX$ partonic cross section to the real NLO correction to the dijet cross section.
-First, a jet algorithm needs to be applied in order to determine in what part of the phase space the three partons are considered to form three separate jets, and in what part of the phase space two of the partons are clustered into a single jet, so that only two jets are formed.
-Second, in the case of the three jets configurations, two jets should be identified with the measured jets, with momenta $\vec{p}_{j1}$ and $\vec{p}_{j2}$, and the third jet should be integrated over, in order to obtain the corresponding contribution to the inclusive dijet cross section at NLO.
+First, a jet algorithm needs to be applied in order to determine in what part of the phase space the three partons are considered to form three separate jets, and in what part of the phase space two of the partons are clustered into a single jet.
+Second, in the case of the three jet configuration, in order to obtain the corresponding contribution to the inclusive dijet cross section at NLO, two jets should be identified with the measured jets with momenta $\vec{p}_{j1}$ and $\vec{p}_{j2}$ while the third jet should be integrated over.

 The jet definition/algorithm that we use in this NLO calculation is as follows: if two partons $i$ and $j$ in the final state are such that